SARABI MAISHA MAGIC PLUS SEASON 1 EPISODE 70

 Contrast and Black Levels

-Winner: LG B6 for its perfect blacks and infinite contrast, ideal for dark-room cinematic viewing.
+Winner: Samsung QN90B for its superior contrast and black levels, ideal for dark-room viewing.

 Brightness